adaltas/node-each/doc/index.md

 |_| \_|\___/ \__,_|\___| |______\__,_|\___|_| |_| New BSD License
 </pre>

+Note, for user of versions 0.2.x and below, arguments of the item callback have changed.
+See below for additionnal information.

 Node Each is a single elegant function to iterate asynchronously over elements both in `sequential`, `parallel` and `concurrent` mode.